 A. Often, yes.
 Permission must be granted for any structural alteration.

-A. Each property will have a parking space outside (in addition to any garage) for cars only (not vans or caravans).
+A. Each property has a parking space outside (in addition to any garage) for cars only (not vans or caravans).
 There are parking spaces for visitors around the access road and we are asking residents to restrict any car parking outside their property to only one car to avoid cars blocking neighbours’ views.

 The PriceWhat is included in the price?